 Paint the Flowers as Accents

 This part is optional, but I really like the way the sign looks with the flowers painted.
 Use a regular paint brush for this.
 Paint the flowers with whatever accent color you choose.
-I used aqua because that’s the colors I use in my early fall decor.
+I used aqua because that’s the colors I used in my early fall decor.
+(Again, I used copper on the second faux tile pumpkin and it looks great!)

 As you go through painting the flowers, don’t worry too much about being perfect on every one.
 On some of mine I even did just a few brush strokes, one on each side and one in the middle.
 Only paint the flowers, not the stems, leaves or borders.
 That is just way too much of an “accent” color.